');

 About Norwalk, WI

-Norwalk is a small community in Wisconsin with a population of 612 residents.
-The median household income is $58,750 per year, which is near the national average.
-The median age in Norwalk is 29.2 years.
+Norwalk is a small community located in Wisconsin with a population of 612 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,750 per year, which is 22% below the national median of $75,149.
+The median age of 29.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Norwalk Ranks in Wisconsin